Whilst all the tow was sleepy

 Clean sockers for a week,

-His book and denzil for his notes,
+book and denzil for his notes,

 Then out the windy creep.